utsavlamichhane/mbX_2.0_Beta/README.md

     - Compact Letter Display (CLD) annotation

 - ezviz: A new parameter *flip* is added to the function.
 The parameter can have value "True" or "False".
 This parameter flips the orter of the taxa stacks in the barplot and the legends.
-         If the user does not provide the *flip* parameter, the functions assumes "False" as value.
+         If the user does not provide the *flip* parameter, the functions assumes "False" as default value.

 # Contact & Citation